 Dr. Brock is recognized for his many contributions to the Rochester community with numerous awards and accolades including: Democrat and Chronicle Emerging African American Leaders Under 40, Author O. Eve Opportunity for Higher Education Program Alumni of the Year Award at the State University of New York College at Brockport, Top African American Leaders Under 40, New York State TRIO Achiever award, Rochester Business Journal Top Forty Under 40 Award, and Black Men ROC Awards.

-Jeremy Cooney, Chief of Staff, Mayor's Office - Governance Committee Chair
+Jeremy Cooney, Principal, Red Thread Strategies - Governance Committee Chair

 Kim Russell, VP, Home Leasing - Strategic Planning Committee Chair

 Kimberly Russell joined the development team at Home Leasing in early 2015.
 Kim’s responsibilities include new business generation and developing strategic partnerships.
 Prior to joining the company, she was an attorney in private practice for over 20 years, focusing on all areas of residential and commercial real estate.
 Over the course of her 20+ years of practice, she remained active in the professional community serving on the board of the Greater Rochester Association of REALTORS, chairing the REALTORS Charitable Foundation, and as president of the local chapter of the Women’s Council of REALTORS.
 Kim has been a proud downtown homeowner residing in the Grove Place neighborhood since 1997.

 Kim’s passion for creating affordable housing and communities where every resident can thrive led her to Connected Communities.
 She played an instrumental role in the launch of the organization as a founding board member and currently chairs the Strategic Planning Committee and is a member of the Housing Committee.

 Education: J.D., State University of New York at Buffalo magna cum laude; B.A., University of Delaware, Political Science (major), Business Administration (minor) summa cum laude.